tldr-pages/tldr/pages/osx/systemsetup.md

 `systemsetup -liststartupdisks`

-- Specify a new startup disk
+- Specify a new startup disk:

 `systemsetup -setstartupdisk {{path}}`